Reviews You Can Rely On

 Ease of Set Up

-Set up is relatively easy with this filter.
+Setting up this filter is relatively easy.
 If you're looking for immediate filtration, attach the straw and suck up the water from your source of choice.
 Alternatively, fill up your bag, attach the filter, and squeeze it into your drinking vessel of choice.

 Water access for this system requires you to be close to the source.
-Unlike a hand pump where you can stick a hose into the water from a high bank, you need to be able to either get your face close to the source for immediate filtration or you have to put the bag of water into the source for collection.
+Unlike a hand pump where you can stick a hose into the water from a high bank, you need to either get your face close to the source for immediate filtration or put the bag of water into the source for collection.

 sawyer squeeze - a look at one simple set-up. simply fill the bag, and screw on the...